MahimaMSiddheshwar/MLD_lifecycle/README.md

 ## 1 — Phase 1 · Problem Definition<a name="1-phase-1--problem-definition"></a>

-> **Goal** — define the problem, scope, and data requirements.

-## 🧭 How I Break Down Any ML Problem (10-Year MLE Playbook)
+> **Goal** — turn a fuzzy idea into an implementable, testable ML plan..
 > A condensed checklist I’ve evolved after dozens of production projects
-> — use it to turn a fuzzy idea into an implementable, testable ML plan.

 ---